blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 ### Hit Points(HP)
 - Reduced by taking damage
 - If it falls below 1, you die
-- Your max HP is equal to your CON score
+- HP = CON score

 ### Armor Class(AC)
 - Determines whether an enemy attack hits you
 - Higher is better
-- Yours is 10 + your DEX mod
+- Unarmored AC = 10 + your DEX mod

 # Combat
 ## Initiative